 Introduction to early Chinese history, the roots of civilization, Shang dynasty and Warring States up to 221 BCE, and classical philosophy, with a special focus on Daoism and Confucianism

-Classical, medieval and late imperial China, Buddhism, art and poetry, the influence of foreign invaders, and China’s engagement with the West and modernity.
+Imperial China: History, Buddhism and religious Daoism, art and poetry, the influence of foreign invaders, and China’s engagement with the West and the beginnings of modernity.

 Medical history: major figures, texts, movements, and social changes, as they affected the development of new theories and practices.

 Of course this structure is completely flexible and can be modified in accordance with your needs and desires.
 The wonderful thing about individualized mentoring is that you and I together create the precise study program that matches your intentions.
 So the more clearly you express these to me, the better we can make use of our time together.

 What does an actual lesson look like?
 We can do anything from an informal free-flowing chat to a questions-and-answers discussion, to a formal lecture with a clearly defined topic, based on a prepared slideshow that I can share with you beforehand and tailor to your questions and concerns.
 The larger the group is, the better it is to have more structure and clear goals.
 And depending on your academic background, critical thinking skills, and financial limitations, I envision a combination of study activities and reading assignments that you prepare ahead of time, a more or less formal lecture by me, and some conversation where we answer each other’s questions.
 In my professional experience of decades of university, college, and private teaching, passive learning is never as good as active engagement with the material, and I love to ask and receive hard questions that make all of us think.